ThomasDev-de/jquery-bs-select-2-dropdown/README.md

   dropStart: false, // shows the menu on the left
   dropEnd: false, // shows the menu on the right
   dropCenter: false, // shows the menu centered
-  search: true, // in case of multiselection, a search function is added.
+  search: true, // adds a search function to the menu
   darkMenu: false, // shows the menu in darkstyle
   menuPreHtml: null, // shows a text in the menu before the selection
   menuAppendHtml: null // shows the text in the menu after the selection